shobhi1310/contributions/CONTRIBUTING.md

 ```console
 $ git checkout master
 ```
-  - Create a new branch with a meaningful name before adding and commiting your changes.
+  - Create a new branch with your name as name of the branch before adding and commiting your changes.
+  - Make necessary changes in [this](./Template.html) format
 ```console
 $ git checkout -b branch-name
 ```